no1xsyzy/fyp/outline.md

 Make a programming language which (is):

 * Uses "reactive" principle
-* Helps to design a "reactive" system
+* Helps to design "reactive" systems
 * Easy to develop with
 * Runs fast
 * Helps to split programs into modules quickly